 In 1988 and 1990 I was convenor of judges for the IPA Advertising Effectiveness Awards.
 I chaired the Account Planning Group, and the Association of Qualitative Research Practitioners.
 I developed a public presence speaking and writing on advertising and brands, and in 2002 published a collection of papers called What is Brand Equity, Anyway?

 I left DDB at the end of 2005 to work as an independent consultant, lecturer and author.
 In 2015 I published The Anatomy of Humbug: How to Think Differently About Advertising, an attempt to make sense of the contradictory and confusing ideas about advertising that I had lived in the middle of for so long.
+My next book Why Does the Pedlar Sing?
+What Creativity Really Means in Advertising will be published by Matador in February 2021.

 I have a Master’s degree in Organisational Consulting from Ashridge (now part of Hult Business School), and a diploma in Organisational Development: a Gestalt Perspective from the Metanoia Institute.
 (My first degree, from Oxford University, was in English; I also have an MSc from the University of Bath in Responsibility and Business Practice.)
 I also have an ILM Level 7 Certificate in Executive Coaching and Mentoring.